MjChen120/Mental_to_Physical_Health/README.md

-# Mental Health Plays Significant Role in Physical Wellness in 1972 to 2022 US General Social Surveys
+# Mental Health Plays Significant Role in Physical Wellness From 1972 to 2022 US General Social Surveys
 Mental Illness Being Overlooked in the Medical Field with Gender Disparities

 ## Overview